baxtrax/Mecanum-Remote-Control-Server_V2/README.md

 * Has retainable settings between launches.
 * Easy to understand input sliders.
 * Keyboard and Joystick compatable (Can even combine them together!).
 * Connection status and other detailed info displayed.
+(Camera and Communication now!)
 * Simulation of movements in 3D
 * A Kinematics graph to show how outputs are calculated.
 * and much more to come!